 Data are gathered, displayed, summarized, examined, and interpreted to discover patterns and deviations from patterns.
 Quantitative data can be described in terms of key characteristics: measures of shape, center, and spread.
-The shape of a data distribution might be described as symmetric, skewed, flat, or bell shaped, and it might be summarized by a statistic measuring center (such as mean or median) and a statistic measuring spread (such as standard deviation or interquartile range).
+The shape of a data distribution might be described as symmetric, skewed, flat, or bell shaped, and it might be summarized by a statistic measuring center (such as mean or median) and a statistic measuring spread (such as interquartile range, mean absolute deviation, or standard deviation).
 Different distributions can be compared numerically using these statistics or compared visually using plots.
-Knowledge of center and spread are not enough to describe a distribution.
+Knowledge of center and spread are not enough to completely describe a distribution.
 Which statistics to compare, which plots to use, and what the results of a comparison might mean, depend on the question to be investigated and the real-life actions to be taken.